pavelsaman/pavelsaman.github.io/_posts/2019-09-26-harry-potter-word-frequency.md

 4. there's punctuation that can spoil individual words
 5. but not all `[[:punct:]]` is problematic - e.g. `you've` is alright

-I need to get rid off all these data, so I have a "clean" text as input for frequency analysis.
+I need to get rid of all these data, so I have a "clean" text as input for frequency analysis.

 #### Upper to Lowercase